Choi grabs one-stroke lead at LPGA Championship

 Groundskeepers arrived at 4 a.m.
 (0800 GMT) to prepare the course.

-Hitting fairways was critical with the water-logged rough even more penal than usual.
+Hitting fairways was critical with the water-logged rough even more penal than usual on a cool, overcast day that some more light rain toward the end of the afternoon.

 "The rough is nasty," said Korda, who had five birdies and three bogeys.